-Functioning as the senior MAGTF air C2 agency, this configuration provides the ACE commander with the capability to perform ch5.fm Page 2 Wednesday, May 7, 2008 2:14 PM the complete array of Marine TACC tasks (see chapter 2).
+Functioning as the senior MAGTF air C2 agency, this configuration provides the ACE commander with the capability to perform the complete array of Marine TACC tasks (see chapter 2).
 The traditional Marine TACC is employed during scenarios involving high-tempo air operations.
 It includes a fully automated Marine TACC capability that uses the preponderance of the MTACS's equipment and personnel and will most likely require additional personnel and equipment augmentation.
 See figure 5-1.